PUBLIC SAFETY INFORMATION

 MENTALLY DISORDERED PERSONS

 Any staff member who has reason to believe an inmate is suffering from a mental disorder shall immediately report this to a supervisor who shall take appropriate action to segregate the inmate and to arrange for an evaluation as soon as practical.
-At the request of the medical/mental health staff, arrangements shall be made to transfer a mentally disordered inmate to the proper facility for diagnosis, evaluation, and treatment under authority of 4011.6 of the Penal Code.
+At the request of the medical/mental health staff, arrangements shall be made to transfer a mentally disordered inmate to the proper facility for diagnosis, evaluation, and treatment under the authority of 4011.6 of the Penal Code.
 If an inmate is transferred to such a facility, the Director of Mental Health is to be notified as soon as possible.
 If local charges are pending against the inmate, the court shall also be notified of the transfer.

 THE SUICIDAL INMATE